 Interim Joint Admission Matriculation Board (IJMB) is one of the best ways to get admitted into a Nigerian university without getting to write JAMB.

-The IJMB is a pre-degree that was initiated by the Ahmadu Bello University, and have a lot of centres that are scattered all across the nation in different states.
+The IJMB is a pre-degree that was started by the Ahmadu Bello University, and have a lot of centres that are scattered all across the nation in different states.

 The original objective of the IJMB was to help northern students with low grades in JAMB to have an alternative way of being admitted into a university.